-A dramatic 47% upsurge of enrollment in Davis campus programs between 2000 and 2017 has outpaced local housing availability, helping drive up rents in the city of Davis by over 31% (in inflation adjusted dollars).
-A recent ASUCD-GSA Housing Affordability and Insecurity Survey finds that, during the past year (2017-18), about 7% of the students surveyed were homeless for a period of time and 2% spent time living in their car or another place not intended as housing (see Figure 2 and Appendix C for details).
-Almost 18% of respondents experienced either homelessness or some other form of housing insecurity, such as making only partial rent or utility payments, doubling up in rooms without a lease, moving in with others because of financial problems, or moving more than twice during the year.
+A dramatic 47% upsurge of enrollment in Davis campus programs between 2000 and 2017 has outpaced local housing supplies, helping drive up rents in the city of Davis by over 31% (in inflation adjusted dollars).
+A recent ASUCD-GSA Housing Affordability and Insecurity Survey finds that, during the past year (2017-18), about 7% of UC Davis students surveyed were homeless for a period of time and 2% spent time living in their car or another place not intended as housing (see Figure 2 and Appendix C for details).
+Almost 18% of students experienced either homelessness or some other form of housing insecurity, such as making only partial rent or utility payments, doubling up in rooms without a lease, moving in with others because of financial problems, or moving more than twice during the year.

-The bottom line is deeply troubling.
+The bottom line for students is deeply troubling.
 Far too often, housing costs and unsettled or even abusive housing circumstances undermine students' educational experiences while they attend UC Davis.
-These burdens exacerbate related problems with food insecurity and mental health, and often follow students into adulthood in the form of debt.
+These burdens exacerbate related problems with food insecurity and mental health, often following students into adulthood in the form of debt.
 Given our values and mission as a campus, these trends are not acceptable.
 Bold action is needed.

-Over the long-term, assertive steps are needed to increase the supply of affordable housing.
-We are encouraged by recent commitments made by the campus and the City of Davis to build new student housing.
+Over the long-term, more affordable housing will require assertive steps to increase the supply of housing.
+We are encouraged by recent commitments by the campus and the city of Davis to build new student housing.
 However, this additional housing capacity is many years away from being realized.
 In the meantime, vacancy rates will continue to be extremely low and the upward pressure on rents will persist.
-As a result, the next three to five years is a particularly critical juncture for supporting students' housing needs.
+As a result, the next three to five years is a particularly critical juncture for campus activity to support students.
 Extraordinary measures beyond conventional planning routines will be necessary.